 Arthur loves his brother Andre dearly and the two are often found cuddled up in the same den or lounging together in one of their pools.
 Arthur is the dominant tiger in the group and shows off his fierce attitude at dinner time.
-We can only guess the feeding situation of their previous home, but from Read More
+We can only guess the feeding situation of their previous home, Read More

 Arthur, Andre and Amanda were born in 1996 in New Jersey to be used as pay-to-play photo props.
 It never makes sense to breed more cubs to raise money to feed last year's cats, and the New Jersey facility fell into disrepair and then was shut down after USDA revoked their license following a tiger escape.

 In 2003, Wild Animal Orphanage took in the 24 tigers but big cats have big appetites and by 2010 the Wild Animal Orphanage was in bankruptcy.